Dark Jerusalem Cricket (Stenopelmatus nigrocapitatus)

 Mating season occurs in the spring.
 Females will dig a shallow hole in loose soil and lay her eggs.
-Nymphs look like small versions of the adult and are equally as slow-moving.
-Their abdomens are large and heavy, often dragged on the ground, which leaves unique tracks as the Dark Jerusalem Cricket walks.
+Nymphs look like small versions of the adult and are just as slow-moving.
+Their abdomens are large and heavy, often dragging on the ground while they walk, which leaves grooved tracks.
 This also produces a scratching noise, so sometimes the cricket is heard before it is seen.
 Adults and nymphs eat other insects, potatoes, roots of various plants, and decaying plant matter.
 They are active both day and night, searching for food.